-Unfortunately, compression can only be used on unencrypted traffic.
+Unfortunately, compression will only work on unencrypted traffic.
 And unencrypted traffic is fast disappearing.
-As recently as two years ago industry analysts reported that less than 10% of traffic on the web was encrypted.
+As recently as two years ago, industry analysts reported that less than 10% of traffic on the web was encrypted.
 By the end of 2016, this percentage will have risen to 75%.
 This change has been driven by a combination of consumer privacy concerns and the desire by web giants to hide their end-users activity from competitors.

 In 2014, high bandwidth video streaming applications like Netflix were typically unencrypted.
 Today, virtually all Netflix traffic is over HTTPS.
-Google recently reported that 97% of Youtube traffic is now over the internet’s standard encryption protocol.
-And, it’s not just websites – by the end of the 2016 Apple will insist that all communications to and from apps must be over HTTPS.
+Google recently reported that 97% of YouTube traffic is now over the internet’s standard encryption protocol.
+And, it’s not just websites – by the end of 2016, Apple will insist that all communications to and from apps must be over HTTPS.

 What does this mean for 3rd party compression tools?

 In short, it’s impossible to compress what you cannot see.
-3rd party compression tools rely on being able to take the original content e.g. image or video and make it smaller while still retaining its viewability.
-If the 3rd party tool cannot see the content because it’s transmitted over an encrypted tunnel well then there is nothing that can be done to compress the file.
+Third party compression tools rely on being able to take the original content e.g. image or video and make it smaller while still retaining its view-ability.
+If the third party tool cannot see the content because it’s transmitted over an encrypted tunnel, well, then there is nothing that can be done to compress the file.